TastyWithPasta/causalens_challenge/README.md

 This document acts as both a readme and a general draft for the development of the application.

 ## Battle Plan
-:heavy_check_mark: Write battle plan
+- :heavy_check_mark: Write battle plan
-:heavy_check_mark: Generate SSH key.
+- :heavy_check_mark: Generate SSH key.
-:heavy_check_mark: Prepare list of questions on specifications.
+- :heavy_check_mark: Prepare list of questions on specifications.
-:heavy_check_mark: Draft and implement basic architecture based on known specifications, until office opens.
+- :heavy_check_mark: Draft and implement basic architecture based on known specifications, until office opens.
-- Join slack group and meet the team.
+- :heavy_check_mark: Join slack group and meet the team.
-- Send SSH key to Sam.
+- :heavy_check_mark: Send SSH key to Sam.
+- :heavy_check_mark: Test connection to deployment server
-- Ask list of questions about requirements and scope.
+- :heavy_check_mark: Ask list of questions about requirements and scope.
-- Modify draft program/architecture if necessary.
+- [:warning: On hold till 11] Modify draft program/architecture if necessary.
 - Create project skeleton including backend and frontend.
 - Dockerize backend and frontend separately.
 - Write deployment script.